Searching academic databases is a bit different from using Google or a search engine. Here are few tricks and tips.

 Let's say, you're researching the way women talk to their doctors.
 This is great topic, but if you just type the phrase -- "The way women talk to their doctors" -- into an academic database, you'll get poor results.
 Instead, you need to brainstorm key terms and think of solid nouns that describe your topic.

 Create Specific Terms and Use Synonyms

 Here are ways you can break down this topic:

-Here's an example of a good search, built with solid search terms and Boolean operators:
+Here's an example of a good search, built with solid search terms:

 Subject Terms are Your Friends

 When you find a good article, look at the subject terms (also called subject headings).
 These are tags or labels that an expert assigned to the article that sum up what it's about.
 Some databases also include author-supplied keywords.
 These terms are often linked and will lead to similar articles, providing you with even better results.